parkji30/netlify/content/authors/admin/_index.md

 Experimental physicist, programming enthusiast exploring the creation and evolution of the Universe.

-My current research involves the investigation of star formation using high powered telescope such as BlastTNG- https://sites.northwestern.edu/blast/.
+My current research involves the investigation of star formation using high powered telescope such as BlastTNG- https://sites.northwestern.edu/blast/ and testing the validity of the Modified Davis Chandresekhar Fermi method with the polarized map of Vela-C and the Athena Simulations.

-Currently I am working on analyzing data from our most recent flight along with developing an optimal filtering and compression algorithm that will be implemented in future models!

-I also dabble with machine learning and abstract math.